karen-wang/goodreads-by-gender/README.md

 Last year I powered through a copy of Marie Kondo’s <em>The Life-Changing Magic of Tidying Up</em> and absolutely loved it.
 However, when I checked it out on Goodreads I was surprised to find that it only garnered an average rating of 3.84 (I gave it 5 stars).
 My inner cynic wondered if it was because the author is a woman.

 Historically, women have taken on male pseudonyms to solicit male readership and avoid prejudice in male-dominated publishing circles.
-While the practice is less common today, I couldn’t help but wonder if women who publish under their given names still suffer from implicit bias.
+While the practice is less common today, I couldn’t help but wonder if women who publish under their given names still suffer due to implicit bias.
 In other words, do readers unconsciously judge women authors more harshly than men?

 I pick on Goodreads because, paradoxically, I love using it.
 It’s a great social-network-slash-recommendation-system where I can both show off how well-read I am and find new books to read.